MFlisar/github-docs/docs/libraries/lumberjack.md

 !!! note "Timber"

-    This library fully supports *Jack Whartons* [Timber](https://github.com/JakeWharton/timber) logging library (v4!).
+    This library fully supports *Jack Whartons* [Timber](https://github.com/JakeWharton/timber){target=_blank} logging library (v4!).
 And was even based on it until *Lumberjack v6*.
 Beginning with *v6* I wrote new modules that work without timber which leads to a smaller and more versitile non timber version.
 I would advice you to use the non timber versions but if you want to you can simply use the timber modules I provide as well - whatever you prefer.

     A short summary on why I went this way can be found [here](README-TIMBER.md)

-## :frame_photo: :camera: Example Outputs
+## :camera: Example Outputs

 ## :material-check-all: Features